wiseman-timelord/Cpp-Vulkan-Agi/README.md

 6. Run "QwenAgent-Launcher.Bat" to start the session.

 ### Notes:
+- Go to AMD Adrenalin settings, Performance>Metrics>Tracking>GPU Memory>(o), then on left is GPU Ram usage.
 - Developed for and testing on, Matisse CPU with 64GB for 57B models and 8GB Artic Islands GPU for 7b models .

 ## Credits: